lightcalamar/GD23Z/README.md

 * STM32F767x

 # Teensy support
-    Models Boards;  (This boards NOT support playback video,see Wiki)
+    Models Boards;  (This boards NOT support playback video(ONLY 2.0 support playback video),see Wiki)
-* Teensy v2.0
+* Teensy 2.0
 * Teensy 3.x (5 and 6)

 # ESP32 support